Ptrskay3/async-await/slides.md

 <br>

 <h3>
-Did I choose the task of "cooking eggs" by accident?
+Did I choose the task of "frying eggs" by accident?
 </h3>

 <br>